 USEPA and CCC did not express concerns related to the revised disposal options or alternatives.
 USEPA expressed recommended revisions to the description of non-pay dredging presented in the project description.
-These revisions have been were incorporated into Section 2.3 of this the Draft and Final SEIS/SEIR.
+These revisions have been incorporated into Section 2.3 of this Draft SEIS/SEIR.
 USEPA also provided comments on the preliminary air quality analysis, including the conformity statement, cumulative impacts, environmental justice, and recommendations to include specific measures to reduce air quality emissions.
-All comments were considered in completing this the Draft and Final SEIS/SEIR and USACE provided revised sections and responses to specific comments to USEPA via e-mail.
+All comments were considered in completing this Draft SEIS/SEIR and USACE provided revised sections and responses to specific comments to USEPA via e-mail.
 The tentative schedule was also discussed.
-USEPA reiterated these concerns-recommendations at a March 11, 2008 meeting with the Port, USACE, USFWS, and CDFG.
+USEPA reiterated these concerns at a March 11, 2008 meeting with the Port, USACE, USFWS, and CDFG.